 Basically a content upgrade is just an “upgraded” version of your blog post.
 It’s offering something for free that is SPECIFIC to your post’s topic.
 Mariah does these for everyone of her blog post, but here’s the super amazing advice she gave me:

 Figure out your top 5 most read posts, and add content upgrades there first.

 I hopped on over to Google Analytics and looked at my top posts.
 You can do this by logging into your analytics dashboard, scrolling down to “behavior” then clicking “overview”.

 One of my top posts have been “How To Introduce Yourself At A Networking Event” so I made a PDF worksheet with some important things to know before attending a networking event.
 Now every time someone visits that post, 45% of those readers (my conversion rate) give me their email address.
-That’s 45% more email addresses I wouldn’t have had without that advice.
+That’s 45% more email addresses I wouldn’t have had without using content upgrades.

-I felt like I was finally my LeadPages investment, and the fact that you can have unlimited Leadboxes, to its fullest potential.
+I felt like I was really utilizing my LeadPages investment to its fullest potential.
 Every time I capture a new email, that’s a new potential customer when I’m ready to launch a product.

 Using these 3 strategies, I’ve been able to get nearly 1,000 additional people on my list within a few weeks.

 Building my email list has been a HUGE part of building my brand because I have direct access to a loyal audience.
 My list played a big part in me being able to make $2,000 on a Sunday afternoon.